dotnet/EntityFramework.Docs/entity-framework/core/performance/advanced-performance-topics.md

 Note that there is no need to parameterize each and every query: it's perfectly fine to have some queries with constants, and indeed, databases (and EF) can sometimes perform certain optimization around constants which aren't possible when the query is parameterized.
 See the section on [dynamically-constructed queries](#dynamically-constructed-queries) for an example where proper parameterization is crucial.

 > [!NOTE]
-> EF Core's [event counters](xref:core/logging-events-diagnostics/event-counters) report the Query Cache Hit Rate.
-In a normal application, this counter reaches 100% soon after program startup, once most queries have executed at least once.
-If this counter remains stable below 100%, that is an indication that your application may be doing something which defeats the query cache - it's a good idea to investigate that.
+> EF Core's [metrics](xref:core/logging-events-diagnostics/metrics) report the Query Cache Hit Rate.
+In a normal application, this metric reaches 100% soon after program startup, once most queries have executed at least once.
+If this metric remains stable below 100%, that is an indication that your application may be doing something which defeats the query cache - it's a good idea to investigate that.

 > [!NOTE]
 > How the database manages caches query plans is database-dependent.
 For example, SQL Server implicitly maintains an LRU query plan cache, whereas PostgreSQL does not (but prepared statements can produce a very similar end effect).
 Consult your database documentation for more details.